 [18:28] Don’t ask a prospective client to do the work, give them the information they need to see if you are a fit for them.

-[19:45] Nikki shares an email that she received and breaks down what is wrong with it.
+[19:45] Nikki shares an email that she received, then breaks down what is wrong with it.

 [22:04] There are four “I” statements in the first few paragraphs of the email.